Read configuration from a file Core

 // "database.host" -> "db.local"Reload the file at runtime

-The file is read once at construction.
+The file is read once at creation.
 Call reload() to re-read it to pick up the latest file changes while the process is running:

 // ...later, after the file changes: